alvinpolardog/EE6470_Final_Project/report.md

 compared to the threshold value individually, and the ones that exceeded it are marked and output.

 #### HLS Optimization Comparison
+In high level synthesis, since the NEO module has already been optimized, I had instead modified the buffer size of the NEO module and the thresholding module to see how it may affect runtime and area.

 | Optimization | Total Runtime (ns) | Time Difference | Area | Area Difference | Average Latency (Cycles) |
 | -------- | -------- | -------- | ------ | ------ | ---- |